boyiguo1/tpSVG/README.md

   _As of `tpSVG v0.99.1`, the data structure `tpSVG` supports includes [`SpatialExperiments`](https://bioconductor.org/packages/release/bioc/html/SpatialFeatureExperiment.html) (and packages extending `SpatialExperiments`, e.g.  [`SpatialFeatureExperiments`](https://bioconductor.org/packages/release/bioc/html/SpatialFeatureExperiment.html)) and `data.frame`.
 Please find example via [supported_data_structure](https://boyi-guo.com/escheR/articles/supported_data_structure.html).
 Due to limited resources, we regret that we won't provides direct accessibility to other pipelines, e.g. `suerat`._

+* What types of spatially-resolved transcriptomics (SRT) data that `tpSVG` supports?
+Both sequenced-based SRT and image-based SRT are supported by `tpSVG`.
+For more details, please refer to xxx.